 I just wanted to finish by saying that I’m here for you, not only as a guide while you begin or continue your education career but also as a friend.

-I do my best to respond to all emails (it’s getting tougher as this blog gains in popularity, but I will always do my best to respond!).
-And I don’t hold myself above anybody.
-I’m not special; I’m just a guy who likes to work hard, work smart, and use the influence I have online to make the world (and hopefully the PA profession) a better place.
+I do my best to respond to all emails (it’s getting tougher as this blog gains in popularity, but I will always do my best to respond), and I don’t hold myself above anybody.
+I’m not special; I’m just a guy who likes to work hard, work smart, and use the influence I have been granted online to make the world (and hopefully the PA profession) a better place.

 Thank you so much for your support.
-And if you’ve made it this far, I’d love for you to come say hi to me on my Facebook Page.
-I’ll definitely respond, and I look forward to meeting you!
-Cheers!
+And if you’ve made it this far, I’d love for you to come to say hi to me on my Facebook Page.
+I look forward to meeting you!